-There are three main types Of cutting chips that Formed due to machining a work piece by using single point cutting tool either on Lathe machine Or Milling machine.
+There are three main types Of cutting chips that Formed due to machining a workpiece by using a single-point cutting tool either on the Lathe machine Or Milling machine.

 Types of chips in Metal Cutting:

-The three common types of chip from a single point tool are.
+The three common types of chips from a single point tool are.

 1: Discontinuous or segmental chip:

-Since the chips break up into small segments the friction between the tool and the chips reduces’ resulting in better surface finish.
-These chips are convenient to collect’ handle and dispose off.
+This produces small fragments of discontinuous chips.
+Since the chips break up into small segments, the friction between the tool and the chips reduces, resulting in better surface finish.
+These chips are convenient to collect, handle and dispose off.

 2: Continuous Chips: